-The check (BR9928 DMR SR-Y) was used as donor parent in a top-cross mating design to nine stem borer susceptible yellow maize to generate 9 top crosshybrids in 2016.
+The check (BR9928 DMR SR-Y) was used as donor parent in a top-cross mating design to nine stem borer susceptible yellow maize to generate 9 top cross hybrids in 2016.
 The 9 top cross hybrids were evaluated along with the 9 parents and a check under natural stem borer infestation in an earlier identified endemic location for two years (2017 and 2018) under irrigation.
-Hot weather favours rapid stem borer multiplication and development, so evaluations were made during the second season (June and September) in Nigeria.
-The experiment was laid out in a randomized complete block design with three replicates.
-Three seeds were sown and later thinned to two stands per hill two weeks after planting (2 WAP) to attain a plant population of 53,333 plants ha-1.
-Hoe weeding was done when due, and N. P. K 15:15:15 fertilizer was applied at the rate of 100kg/ha at 3 WAP.
+Since, hot weather favours rapid stem borer multiplication and development, especially during second season (June and September) in Nigeria.
+Experiment was laid out in a randomized complete block design with three replicates.
+Three seeds were sown and later thinned to two stands per hill 2 weeks after planting (2 WAP) to attain a plant population of 53,333 plants ha-1.
+Hoe weeding was done as at when due, and N. P. K 15:15:15 fertilizer was applied at the rate of 100kg/ha at 3 WAP.
 Urea was applied at the rate of 100kg/ha for grain filling at 6 WAP.